 Can bad sectors be repaired?
 To figure out the answer, try to run a disk error checking tool to determine how many bad sectors were found.
-By running surface test, the disk error checking tool can also help identify hard or soft damage of bad sectors.
-You can use EaseUS Disk Copy to replace a physical damage hard drive by skipping bad sectors, and you can also use #MHDD# and other alternative ways to fix the bad sectors if there are not too many.
+By running surface tests, the disk error checking tool can also help identify hard or soft damage of bad sectors.
+You can use EaseUS Disk Copy to replace a physical damaged hard drive by skipping bad sectors, and you can also use #MHDD# and other alternative ways to fix the bad sectors if there are not too many.

 How to Check Bad Sectors on HDDs or SSDs

 A bad sector is a sector of a computer or external hard drive, SD memory card, USB flash drive, or pen drive that is neither accessible nor writeable.
 A large number of unusable bad sectors can lead to serious consequences, including system freezes, strange noises, unable to complete the format, or BSOD issues.
 Moreover, files on bad sectors will be unreadable or even corrupted.
 In case you need to refer to more information about the two types of bad sectors - Hard/Physical bad sectors and Soft/Logical bad sectors, click the article about bad sector repair and learn some basics.

 To check the bad sectors on your hard disk, you need a free tool to help you.
 EaseUS free partition software is trusted and recommended by millions of users.
 With the help of a thorough surface test, the software will list how many bad sectors were found and help locate the physically damaged sectors for you.

 Step 1.
 Open EaseUS Partition Master.
 Right-click the disk that you want to check, and then click "Advanced" > "Surface Test".